ipython/ipython/docs/source/interactive/htmlnotebook.rst

 If you have ever used the Mathematica or SAGE notebooks (the latter is also web-based__) you should feel right at home.
-If you have not, you will be able to learn how to use it in just a few minutes.
+If you have not, you will be able to learn how to use the IPython Notebook in just a few minutes.

 .. __: http://sagenb.org